Configuring Arista MLAG Step by Step

 exit

-and show mlag interfaces
+show mlag interfaces

 5. Adding Member Devices

-Finally, let’s look at how to add additional devices to your MLAG setup:
+Add additional devices to the MLAG setup:

 configure